The bipolar filtration of topologically slice knots: Introduction

+Toward a classification of~$\cT$, two questions on the bipolar filtration are fundamental: \begin{enumerate}[label=(\roman*)] \item What is the quotient $\cT_n/\cT_{n+1}$ for each~$n$?
+Especially, is it nontrivial? \item What is the transfinite term $\cT_\omega = \bigcap_{n\ge 0} \cT_n$?
+Especially, is it nontrivial? \end{enumerate}

-On the other hand, the vanishing of the invariants makes it hard to detect nontrivial elements in the higher terms of the filtration.
-In particular, a fundamental question left unsettled was whether $\cT_n/\cT_{n+1}$ is nontrivial for all~$n$.
-This is essential in order to confirm that the filtration actually reveals new structures in~$\cT$.
-Indeed, $n=0,1$ were the only cases for which the nontriviality of $\cT_n/\cT_{n+1}$ was known~\cite{Cochran-Harvey-Horn:2012-1, Cochran-Horn:2012-1}.
-We remark that the nontriviality for $n=1$~\cite{Cochran-Harvey-Horn:2012-1} is already striking, since the above smooth invariants do not detect it.
+The main focus of this paper is on the first question.
+The case of $n=0$, $1$ were the only cases for which the nontriviality of $\cT_n/\cT_{n+1}$ was previously known~\cite{Cochran-Harvey-Horn:2012-1, Cochran-Horn:2012-1}.
+We remark that the nontriviality of $\cT_1/\cT_2$ is already striking, since the above smooth invariants do not detect it.
+In \cite{Cochran-Harvey-Horn:2012-1} it was achieved by combining Heegaard Floer homology with Casson-Gordon invariants associated with metabelian quotients of the fundamental group.

 The main result of this paper establishes that $\cT_n/\cT_{n+1}$ is large for $n\ge 2$.

 \begin{theoremalpha} For each $n\ge 2$, the quotient $\cT_n/\cT_{n+1}$ has infinite rank. \end{theoremalpha}